RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

         for j in range(3):
             print(i, j)

 Our goal with image processing is to visit each pixel.
-We will use an iteration to process each `row`.
-Within that iteration, we will use a nested iteration to process each `column`.
+We will use an iteration to process each row.
+Within that iteration, we will use a nested iteration to process each column.
 The result is a nested iteration, similar to the one seen above, where the outer ``for`` loop processes the rows, from 0 up to but not including the height of the image.
 The inner ``for`` loop will process each column of a row, again from 0 up to but not including the width of the image.

 The resulting code will look like the following.
 We are now free to do anything we wish to each pixel in the image.